BiggestLittleFC/biggestlittlefc.github.io/events/dance-comp.md

 </div>
 </div>
+{:/comment}

 <div class="one-full bg-three">
 <div class="page-wrapper">

 ## Judging Criteria

-During both the preliminaries and the main stage event, judges will be using the **ballroom system**, wherein competitors are ranked against each other in real-time, to make sure no one is forgotten about in the decision making process.
+{::comment}During both the preliminaries and the main stage event, judges will be using the **ballroom system**, wherein competitors are ranked against each other in real-time, to make sure no one is forgotten about in the decision making process.{:/comment}

 These are some of the aspects our judges will be looking for; some judges consider different aspects more important than others!